metaplex-foundation/docs/docs/03-guides/01-auction-house/02-cli.md

 - _Withdraw from Treasury_ - Transfer funds from the auction house treasury wallet to the auction house authority.

-- _Update Auction House_ - Update any of the auction house settings including it's authority or seller fee.
+- _Update Auction House_ - Update any of the auction house settings including its authority or seller fee.